 One of the main threats to the sunfish is overfishing, as its flesh is considered a delicacy in certain cultures.
 Unsustainable fishing practices can also lead to the accidental capture of sunfish in nets.
 Fortunately, many countries have implemented regulations to limit the fishing of ocean sunfish.

 If you encounter a sunfish, it’s important to remain still and avoid touching it.
-These fish have a protective layer of mucus that can be easily removed by human touch, leaving them vulnerable to infection.
+These fish have a protective mucus layer that can be easily removed by human touch, leaving them vulnerable to infection.

 When can you see Mola Mola in Bali ? and where ?